rust-lang/reference/src/expressions/operator-expr.md

 > is evaluated before the left one.

-It then has the effect of first [dropping] the value at the assigned place, unless the place is an uninitialized local variable or field of a local variable.
+It then has the effect of first [dropping] the value at the assigned place, unless the place is an uninitialized local variable or an uninitialized field of a local variable.
 Next it either [copies or moves] the assigned value to the assigned place.

 An assignment expression always produces [the unit value][unit].